Gentle Monster Kiosk

 Organization and Introducing new information

-The structure of information and educational text was in categories that were clear and concise
+Studying the structure of information and educational text was in categories that were clear and concise

 Taichi Boba kiosk